JSouzadaSilveira/HitPoint/README.md

 npm install
 ```

-3. Add your credentials in the .env file
+1. Add your credentials in the cypress.env.json file

-4. Run the test
+2. Run the test

 ```bash
 npm run test:hitpoint